galaxyxtwo/cidLeaderboard/README.md

     ```

   After executing the above command, the react app should be running in development mode.
 Navigate to the specified local server address in your browser to view the website.

+To run this application in the cloud, choose a hosting provider and then use a cloudflare worker for the api request.
+Check out the /worker code in this [other example](https://github.com/galaxyxtwo/viewIpfsAnalytics). /worker is Javascript code meant for a Cloudflare worker that processes api requests. /src is the front-end built with React.

 ## Background